catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 Reflex determines hand-eye coordination and reaction time.
 Reflex is used to react to sudden situations, evade attacks and make ranged attacks.

 Reflex affects **Initiative** which determines how fast you can act when making a Conflicting test in combat.
-Read more on this in [[combat]].
+Read more on this in [[combat#Initiative|Combat section]].
 At D10 or higher Reflex you also become **Ambidextrous** and can handle actions with either hand effectively.
 Without ambidexterity, you take a -1D penalty to using your off-hand, when relevant.

 | Reflex | Description | Initiative | Ambidextrous |
 | ------ | ----------- | ---------- | ------------ |